google-research/federated/personalization_benchmark/cross_device/README.md

 ```

 Below we describe the hyperparameter grids and the best hyperparameters found
-for the three algorithms (FedAvg+Fine-tuning, HypCluster, and local training)
+for the four algorithms (FedAvg+Fine-tuning, HypCluster, FedAvg+kNN-Per, and
-compared in our paper.
+local training) compared in our paper.

 ## Common hyperparameters